bdamokos/rpi_waiting_time_display/readme.md

 chmod +x uninstall_display.sh
 sudo ./uninstall_display.sh
 ```

+## Debugging
+To enable debugging, set the debug_port_enabled=true in the .env which will start a flask server on the port specified in debug_port.
+Access it at http://raspberrypi.local:5002/debug (or the IP address of the Raspberry Pi if you are not on the same network, and the port specified in debug_port).

 # Specific workarounds (Waveshare 2.13 inch display with 4 colours, revision 2)
 To get the display working, I needed to copy a specific file from the E-Paper library from